Grant

 How to apply

-• Stage 1 application criteria, questions and assessment are based on DFAT application, so it is recommended that you have read and understood the Advice to applicants & the NCP Scholarship Guidelines.
+• Stage 1 criteria, questions and assessment are based on DFAT application, so it is recommended that you have read and understood the Advice to applicants & the NCP Scholarship Guidelines.

 Stage 2 - Australian Government’s Selection Process

-• A panel of external assessors appointed by the Australian Government will assess and score Applications on the basis of the Selection Criteria weighting.
+• A panel of external assessors appointed by the Australian Government will assess and score applications on the basis of the Selection Criteria weighting.

 When will I know the outcome?